 - A: $2,500 a day, plus preparation, which is the standard hourly rate.
-All testimony, travel and expenses are all prepaid.
-Once the travel has begun for the deposition, and the deposition is canceled the $2,500 fee applies.
+All testimony, travel and expenses are all prepaid,7(SEVEN) business days in advance of the scheduled testimony.

 - Q: What is your hourly rate to provide testimony at trial?

 - A: $2,500 a day or a fraction of a day, plus preparation.
 All testimony, travel and expenses are all prepaid.
 Once the trial is scheduled and travel begins to the site of the trial, the $2,500 fee applies and all expenses for travel.